-I am a PhD student in Rob Pringle's lab group within Princeton's Department of Ecology and Evolutionary Biology.
+I am a PhD candidate in Rob Pringle's lab group within Princeton's Department of Ecology and Evolutionary Biology.

-My research is regarding war-driven mammal declines in Africa, and the community and ecosystem level effects of these declines.
+My dissertation research is regarding war-driven mammal declines in Africa, and the ecological aftermath of these declines for savanna ecosystems and wildlife.
 I do field work in Mozambique's Gorongosa National Park, and employ GIS, remote sensing, and meta-analysis.